emmyzheng/gitskills/readme.txt

 Creating a new branch is quick and sample

-git is a powerfull toolcat readme.txtcat readme.txtcat readme.txtcat readme.txt
+git is a powerfull tool.

+git is a free tool.